Decode-Ritam/Atmos-weather/README.md

 ## Credits

-This Weather App was developed by [Your Name].
 Special thanks to OpenWeatherMap for providing the weather data.